ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ##### Example - 2

-The following program has an `http:Client` secured with JWT authentication and it is configured inside an `http:Listener` secured with Basic authentication.
+The following program has an `http:Client` secured with JWT authentication and it is configured inside an `http:Listener` secured with Basic Authentication.
-The `jwt:OutboundJwtAuthProvider` is initialized providing configurations but without the username.
-Therefore, the program gets the username from the `runtime:InvocationContext`, which is set based on the inbound authentication information and use it for outbound request.
+The `jwt:OutboundJwtAuthProvider` is initialized using the provides configurations but without the username.
+Therefore, the program gets the username from the `runtime:InvocationContext`, which is set based on the inbound authentication information and uses it for the outbound request.
-In this example, the downstream service is secured with the JWT authentication and expects a JWT issued against the user authenticating with the upstream service (protected by Basic authentication).
+In this example, the downstream service is secured using JWT authentication and expects a JWT issued against the user authenticating by the upstream service (protected by Basic authentication).
 Ballerina can dynamically issue such JWT while propagating the user information internally.

 ```ballerina
 import ballerina/auth;